dvmonroe/release-notes/README.md

 ### Git Worklow

-Release::Notes works best with a rebase workflow.
+Release::Notes works best with a rebase workflow and requires tagging.
 General rebase benefits include:

 * One clear commit per feature, bug or miscellaneous addition to the codebase
-* Commits in one logical time manner
+* Commits in logical time manner

 By default configuration, Release::Notes ignores merges.
 Along with rebasing, by deafult, Release::Notes relies mainly on the subject of a commit.
 Therefore, it's important to craft concise and